ilpropheta/playground-twh5homb/markdowns/exercise4.md

 ## Hands on!

-Our Chief Marketing Officer has just came back from *CppCon* where she heard about `std::string_view` during a coffee break.
+Jane, our Chief Marketing Officer, has just came back from *CppCon* where she heard about `std::string_view` during a coffee break.
 She is keen on selling to our investors that we are already using such C++17 feature into our codebase.

 All things considered, this request is not so silly.
 We have a few places where `std::string_view` could be really a good fit.